DrakirL/DrakirL.github.io/p10/class/bard.md

 You choose a Bard Subclass and gain its Level 1 Features.

 ### Level 2: Jack of All Trades
-Use Magic Skill in place of other checks, setting a "Minimum Skill Value"? <br>
+Use Magic Skill in place of other checks, setting a "Minimum Skill Value"?
+Too powerful?
+Not Relevant? <br>
 Gain 1 Skill point, learn 1 Spell, and gain Training?

 ### Level 2: Song of Rest?
 During a Rest, you may soothe or entertain your party through some form of performance. <br>
 After you finish the Rest, you and each creature who enjoyed your performance may roll your Flair Die and add it to their Rest HP.
-(PHRASING?)

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Bard Subclass. <br>